andju/andju-know/docs/sport/cycling/four-countries.md

 If you are looking for a unique experience I recommend staying in the *10-Z Bunker*[^2]. [websteiner.com 🇩🇪](https://www.websteiner.com/brno23_10zbunker.html) has a lot of impressions and a perfect summary.
 Personally I am glad I spent one night there - though I wouldn't spend another one.
 Bicycle storage: Behind the locked fence, in front of the bunker.

 ## Day 1: Břeclav 🇨🇿 - Malacky 🇸🇰
-The route passes through countryside and villages before it follows the river March and turns east towards Malacky.
+Pass through countryside and villages before following the river March and turning east towards Malacky.

 ### Sights